asterisk/testsuite/README.txt

 # The properties section contains information about requirements and
 # dependencies for this test.
 properties:
-    minversion : '1.8.0.0' # minimum Asterisk version compatible with this test buildoption : 'TEST_FRAMEWORK' # OPTIONAL - Asterisk compilation flag
+    buildoption : 'TEST_FRAMEWORK' # OPTIONAL - Asterisk compilation flag
-    maxversion : '10.5.1' # OPTIONAL
     features:
         # List features the Asterisk version under test must support for this test
         # to execute.
 All features must be satisfied for the test to run.